Definition of Operating Lease Accounting

 Explanation

-Operating lease accounting is a methodology of recording, reporting, and presenting a leasing transaction whereby an underlying asset is just lent for use; its ownership rights remain with the person who grants the asset (lessor).
-Lease transactions need to be recognized in the lessor’s books as operating income.
-Thus, he/ she can claim depreciation on the leased asset and avail of its relevant tax benefits, whereas the person to whom the asset is leased (lessee) will treat lease payments as an expense that will be charged in P&L A/c.
+Operating lease accounting is a methodology that records, reports, and presents a leasing transaction where an underlying asset is lent for use.
+Its ownership rights remain with the person who grants the asset (lessor).
+Lease transactions should recognize as operating income in the lessor’s books.
+Thus, he/ she can claim depreciation on the leased asset and avail of its relevant tax benefits, whereas the person to whom the asset is leased (lessee) will treat lease payments as an expense charged in P&L A/c.

 Example of Operating Lease Accounting

 Mercedes Inc. has entered into a lease agreement with Audi Inc. for equipment with two years tenure, including a payment of $48,000 annually.
 The present value of the lease payments is $70,000, and the equipment’s fair value is $2,00,000.
 At the end of the lease agreement, Mercedes, Inc. has to return the equipment to Audi, Inc. There will be no lease term extension.
 There is no clause that the lessee could purchase the asset at a discounted price.
 The equipment has a valuable life of four years.
-The useful life of an asset is four years, and depreciation is allowed on a straight-line basis.
+The company allows depreciation on a straight-line basis over a useful life of four years.

 Solution: